 Option 2: Financial Aid recipients - Must complete the FAFSA form each year and maintain satisfactory academic progress toward completion; may qualify for up to \$20,500 annually.
-See Pacifica's website for details or contact the Financial Aid Office.
+See Pacifica's website for details or contact the Office of Financial Aid.
 NOTE: Students are eligible to receive Federal financial aid up to and including the 13th quarter of dissertation writing if proof of progress guidelines have been met.
 Students are not eligible to receive Federal financial aid beyond the 13th quarter of dissertation writing.

 Extended one-year enrollment clock - One-fourth of the fee will be billed and deducted from the Stafford loan(s) each quarter.
 Excess loan funds will be made available to the students (within 14 days of receipt of funds) each quarter for educational expenses.
-Contact the Financial Aid Office for complete details.
+Contact the Office of Financial Aid for complete details.